 The third move we worked on was the the "lazy' behind the back into the pull-back shot.
 Part of this move requires you to take a risk and bate your defender to go for the steal or to shift their body when you casually go behind the back knowing your going to pull-back it doesn't matter the speed.
 The key is to quickly grab the ball and keep it tight on your body as you create separation the other way.
 This is the most difficult of the three and I personally suggest mastering the first two before jumping into this one.
 LeBron James does a great job of lulling his defender asleep and then exploding the opposite way for the shot.
 This change of pace is crucial when executing this move.

 In between these basketball shooting drills we worked on our quick dribble and also pounding the ball at different levels.
 We started with the ball on the right side and dribbled the ball 5 times waste high before deadening it on the floor. then we repeated knee high and also below the knee. the reason we deaden the ball is because it requires you to get low and in an athletics stance.
 It also requires you to dribble the ball harder which in turn makes you a quicker ball-handler.
 We finished up this drill by knocking down free throws while we were tired.
 The ability to knock down free throws under pressure and while you're tired is a skill that coaches look for in their best players.

-LeBron James is the best player in the world for a reason and with moves like this, he applies pressure on his defender at all times and in every situation.
 Develop your all around game and maximize your potential by using Dr. Dish shooting machines and working on your game!

 See how Yale Basketball is using Dr. Dish to take their training to the next level!